wdeltamyk/wav2hex2/README.md

 # Output

 after the script runs, it will create a bunch of CSV files per item in the input folder and throw them in an output folder as one string.
 If it can't process a file it will show it in a terminal but will still run against the files it can process.

+# Final update

+exe included for those without python or who don't want to use it, just run the exe as you would any normal program.